Theatre That Matters: Support Katawaha, a Play by the Stages Youth Ensemble

 Katawaha is based on the real-life experiences of two of our SYE members — one a survivor of throat cancer, the other living with a pronounced stutter.

-After choosing these two stories, we spent 4–6 months engaged in deep research, learning, and
+After choosing these two stories, we spent 4–6 months engaged in deep research, learning, and writing, and came up with our play – Katawaha.

-In Katawaha, a closely-knit family navigating the challenges of one child’s debilitating stutter, is
+In Katawaha, a closely-knit family navigating the challenges of one child’s debilitating stutter, is pushed into crisis when the other is diagnosed with throat cancer.

-Katawaha brings to the stage issues rarely discussed openly in Sri Lanka — patient rights in the
+Katawaha brings to the stage issues rarely discussed openly in Sri Lanka — patient rights in the public health system, social stigma around physical challenges, the lack of support for families in medical crisis, the complex psychological challenges teenagers face today.

-As young artists, we want to draw attention to these silences in society — to break them, to
+As young artists, we want to draw attention to these silences in society — to break them, to create space for reflection, to help audiences connect with their own unspoken struggles, and to explore how we support one another through communities.

 PLAY DETAILS